serverpod/relic/doc/site/docs/02-core-concepts/04-requests.md

 For a request to `http://localhost:8080/users/123?details=true`:

-- `url.path` would be relative to the handler
+- `url.path` would be relative to the handler.
-- `requestedUri` would be the complete `http://localhost:8080/users/123?details=true`
+- `requestedUri` would be the complete url, including the query parameters.

 ## Working with Query Parameters